In this document, the different upgrade scenarios, and the support for each of them will be outlined.

-Scenario 2: an old controller with new endpoint - not supported
+Scenario 2: an old controller with a new endpoint - not supported

 A system with a controller at [Major] < endpoint [Major] is not supported.
 This has the consequence that in order to add additional endpoints to an existing installation, which is running at a noncurrent software version, the software version must be bumped to at least the same major version as the endpoint.

-Scenario 3: a new controller with old endpoint - supported
+Scenario 3: a new controller with an old endpoint - supported

 A system with a controller at [Major] >= endpoint [Major] is supported.
 This means that you can freely use any older endpoints with an updated controller.